HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### Scenario 3

-Payer A Seeks Insured Person/Patient B's latest history and physical exam notes from Provider C <span class="bg-success">to support a claim submission</span>.
+Payer A Seeks Insured Person/Patient B's latest history and physical exam notes from Provider C to support a claim submission.

 **Preconditions and Assumptions:**

 - Payer A is authorized and has the appropriate scopes to access the health records of Patient B from Provider C using FHIR RESTful Queries
-- Payer A knows the *logical id* of the resource for Patient B
+- Payer A knows the FHIR id of the Patient resource for Patient B
-- Payer A knows the appropriate LOINC codes for searching for History and Physical CCDA document (34117-2 *History & Physical Note*)
+- Payer A knows the appropriate LOINC codes for searching for History and Physical CCDA documents (34117-2 *History & Physical Note*)
-- Provider C supports the standard FHIR search parameters, `_search` and `_count` (if this is not the case then the Payer can search using the date parameter and select the most recent history and physical exam notes for the query results.)
+- Provider C supports the standard FHIR search parameters, `_search` and `_count` (if this is not the case, then the Payer can search using the date parameter and select the most recent history and physical exam notes for the query results.)

 Getting the latest History and Physical is typically a two step process: